Michelle Bridges: Early life

-Bridges attended high school in Nelson Bay, New South Wales.
+Bridges attended high school in [Newcastle, Lambton High School].
 In an interview with The Sydney Morning Herald, she said "I was 14 when I pitched the idea to my school mistress that I would take the kids at school who didn't play sport, who hung around smoking cigarettes, and do fitness classes with them."
 She then went on to take over space at a local squash court along with her personal trainer Tash Sheehy and taught classes there.
 At 18, Bridges graduated from the Australian Institute of Fitness as a certified fitness instructor, and has served since 2009 as an ambassador for the organisation.

 Bridges opened up about being sexually assaulted when she was 18 years old.
 Bridges escaped from her attacker and ran to a police station with cuts and bruises.
 She reported the assault to police and indicated she most definitely wanted to press charges.
 Months later, she found herself in the local court room facing down her attacker and enduring a fierce cross-examination from his lawyer, who quizzed her on what sort of clothes she had been wearing and how short her skirt had been.
 The man who assaulted her was sentenced to a year in prison.

 Career

 Television appearances

 In 2007, Bridges became a trainer on The Biggest Loser.
 In her first season, she trained the red team alongside Jillian Michaels.
 She appeared as the red team trainer for every season.
 In 2016, Bridges announced she was leaving the series.

 Bridges has appeared on the Nine Network's Mornings with Kerri-Anne as a women's health and fitness expert.

-Bridges was one of the contestants in Celebrity MasterChef Australia (series 1) in 2009.
+Bridges was one of the contestants on the first season of Celebrity MasterChef Australia in 2009.
 She describes herself as "a bit of a foodie" and won the second heat with her signature dish of Moroccan spiced lamb with eggplant and currant couscous, beating performer Kathleen de Leon Jones and journalist Peter FitzSimons to continue in the competition.

 In 2019, Bridges competed in the sixteenth season of Dancing with the Stars, where she got paired with Aric Yegudkin.
 She was fifth to be eliminated from the competition.

 Bridges regularly appears as a guest on shows such as Can of Worms, The Project and Sunrise.

 In September 2020, Bridges was announced as a celebrity contestant on the revived new season of The Celebrity Apprentice Australia in 2021.

+In March 2024, she was announced as a celebrity contestant on the tenth season of I'm a Celebrity...Get Me Out of Here!.